What Do Environmental Engineer Do?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 In the United States, there were 53,800 jobs for Environmental Engineer in 2016.
 New jobs are being produced at a rate of 8.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,500 new jobs for Environmental Engineer by 2026.
-There will be an estimated 4,000 positions for Environmental Engineer per year.
+The BLS estimates 4,000 yearly job openings in this field.